kozec/sc-controller/docs/actions.md

 #### <a name="gyroabs"></a> gyroabs(axis1 [, axis2 [, axis3]])
 Maps absolute gyroscope pitch, yaw and roll movement into movements of gamepad stick.
-Can bee used ot map gyroscope to movement stick or to use controller as racing wheel.
+Can be used to map gyroscope to movement stick or to use controller as racing wheel.

 #### <a name="trackball"></a> trackball()